Painful intelligence: What AI can tell us about human suffering: Interplay of threat and frustration

-In this example, the planning system can amplify the frustration, because faced with a threat, planning may be launched with the goal state taken as any state where the threat is not present: You are frantically thinking about what to do to be safe.
-Planning is attempted, but it fails: No plan is found that would get rid of the threat, or if such a plan is found, its execution fails.
-Thus, any goal state that would be safe is not reached, and there is frustration even in the sense of plans failing.\footnote{Alternatively, the more sophisticated theory of reinforcement learning may provide another explanation even without such internal rewards.
+Still, frustration and threat often come together.
+Let's go back to the case where a tiger appears in front of you.
+It might eat you and produce a great loss of future rewards, but this is not certain since you might still be able to escape; in this sense, there is a threat but no frustration yet.
+But there \textit{is} frustration in the sense that you certainly would have preferred that the tiger does not appear, that is, you wanted to live a peaceful life where tigers are remote, and that desire is now frustrated.
+In this example, the planning system can amplify the frustration, because planning may be launched with the goal state being any state where the threat is not present: you are frantically thinking about what to do to be safe.
+Planning is attempted, but it fails: no plan is found that would get rid of the threat, or if such a plan is found, its execution fails.
+Thus, arguably there is frustration even in the sense of plans failing.\footnote{Furthermore, the more sophisticated theory of reinforcement learning provides another explanation of frustration and suffering in this case.
 As explained in Chapter~\ref{rpe.ch}, in particular footnote~\ref{predictedfrustrationfn}, the RPE theory says there is frustration solely created by predictions in case you move to a state of lower value, and there is no reward.
-This could be the case when faced with a tiger if we assume that at every time step your probability of being eaten increases.
-Then, your chances of getting any positive reward in the future are getting smaller and smaller (because you won't get any after being eaten), and thus the expected total reward during the rest of your life (which is the definition of state-value) is decreasing.
-The central assumption here is that your chances of being eaten are getting higher and higher in the presence of the tiger; this is clearly true at least in the beginning when you first perceive the tiger.
-However, it could be argued that such decrease in predicted reward does not really correspond to fear but something like disappointment. }
+Now, when the tiger appeared, you suddenly moved to a state where the value (expected future rewards) went down considerably, since if it eats you, there will be no more reward for you.
+In other words, your chances of getting any positive reward in the future just got smaller (because you won't get any after being eaten), and thus the expected total reward during the rest of your life (which is the definition of state-value) decreased: This produces a reward loss and thus suffering.
+In fact, such frantic planning also consumes the agent's resources, draining batteries either literally or in some figurative sense; this makes the situation even worse by reducing expected future reward due to limited energy, and thus leading to reward loss similarly to what was just explained---and perhaps increases the threat by making the agent weaker and future frustration more probable. } Another interesting interplay of fear and frustration can seen in the fear of frustration that arises at the moment of making decisions.
+A person can be afraid of choosing the wrong flavor for his ice cream and spend an embarrasingly long time in the decision-making process.
+His brain may correctly predict that a frustration will happen in the future if it turns out that he does not like the flavor that much after all.
+Such a fear might be present surprisingly often when humans make decisions.\citenew{schwartz2004paradox}